-- An attempt was being made to add an access list entry before the CICS X'02' region had performed SDT initialization (an anchor block for the region had not yet been created). - X'0E' The specified data space STOKEN is invalid or the caller is not authorized to use it. - X'0F' An attempt was being made to add an access list entry before the CICS region had completed server initialization.
+- X'02' An attempt is being made to add an access list entry before the CICS region has performed shared data table initialization (an anchor block for the region has not yet been created). - X'0E' The specified data space STOKEN is invalid or the caller is not authorized to use it. - X'0F' An attempt was being made to add an access list entry before the CICS region had completed server initialization.